Beeranco/PiAutomation/README.md

 ## Enabling wireless LAN:
 ```
+IMPORTANT!
+If you're planning to use 5GHz wireless LAN do NOT use the HDMI-1 port.
+This can cause bad interference with the wireless radio due to HDMI signals at certain screen resolutions.
+Use the HDMI-0 port (the port closest to the power/USB-C connection).
+When using 2.4GHz wireless LAN this is not an issue and you can choose wich HDMI port to use.

 Close the Raspberry Pi Imager.

 Open a text editor on your system and paste the following: